 To use Drupal with Drush in Drupal 8 it requires a minimum of Drush version 8.
-Before you get your hands dirty this article on Custom Drush commands in Drupal 8 will give an understanding about writing custom drush commands in Drupal 8.
+Before you get your hands dirty, you can go thru' this article on Custom Drush commands in Drupal 8.
+This should give you a good understanding about writing custom Drush commands in Drupal 8.
 It is not exactly like Drupal 7 but similar.

-First connect Drupal with external database and add this code in settings.php
+First, connect Drupal with an external database and add this code in settings.php